tillitis/dev-tillitis/hugo/content.castor/devapp/_index.md

 protocol.
 You are encouraged to use the same framing protocol used for the firmware while still replying negatively to a frame meant for the firmware.

+Please reply NOK to everything where the `endpoint` in the framing header is `DST_FW` to allow a probing client app to know that it's speaking to a running device app.

 See the `tkeyclient` [Go
 doc](https://pkg.go.dev/github.com/tillitis/tkeyclient)